75 Years Ago: Little Jimmy Dickens Becomes a Member of the Grand Ole Opry

 Dickens made his Opry debut on Feb.
 21, 1948, during which he performed “John Henry” and “I Dreamed of an Old Love Affair.”
 That first appearance on the Grand Ole Opry stage came after the diminutive singer spent most of his teenage and young adult years performing as Jimmy the Kid on radio stations all over the country.

-Dickens passed away on Jan.
+Dickens died on Jan.
 2, 2015.
 His last performance was on the Opry stage on Dec.
 20, 2014, to celebrate his 94th birthday.
 From the age of 90 until his death, he was the oldest living Opry member.

 “The Grand Ole Opry did not have a better friend than Little Jimmy Dickens,” said Pete Fisher, Opry vice president and general manager at the time of Dickens' death.
 “He loved the audience and his Opry family, and all of us loved him back.
 He was a one-of-kind entertainer and a great soul whose spirit will live on for years to come.”